 - Go back to step 2 as necessary.

-From experimentation, it has been determined that at about 100 kHz away from the notch, when the notch filter itself causes a VSWR of about 1.5:1 to occur in an (otherwise "flat" 1:1 match) it will notch out the energy at the notch's center frequency by at least 15-20 dB.
+From experimentation, it has been determined that at about 100 kHz away from the notch, when the notch filter itself causes a VSWR of about 1.5:1 to occur in an (otherwise "flat" 1:1 match) it will notch out the energy at the notch's center frequency.

 As can be see in Figures 2 and 6, I lined one paint can with copper foil.
 The other filter, I left alone, with its original gray protective paint inside the pain can: There was no difference in apparent "Q" or performance between the copper and steel!